-Full and free-flowing conversations should sit at the centre of our relationships at work – and effective leaders help to make them happen.
+Full and free-flowing conversations should sit at the centre of our relationships at work.
+Effective leaders help to make them happen.

 When the telephone was introduced into late 1880s America, writer Mark Twain observed, with characteristic wit: "Let us make a special effort to stop communication with each other, so we can have some conversation."
 Fast forward to the world of work today, and his comments seem especially prescient.